Them's Fightin' Herds: Reception

 Them's Fightin' Herds received "generally favorable" reviews according to review aggregator Metacritic.

-IGN gave the game a score of 8/10.
+IGN gave the game a score of 8 out of 10.

 One of the challenges that the Mane6 developers have stated with getting people to play the game is the stigma of its basis on the My Little Pony foundations and association with the brony fandom; however, Mane6 president Aaron Stavely says that once they have been able to get fighting game players to try out the game, they have generally seen them impressed with the game and walk away with positive feedback.

 Them's Fightin' Herds was supposed to be one of four games used for the open tournaments in the revamped online version of Evo 2020, which was cancelled.
 Both Them's Fightin' Herds and Skullgirls were used for the online events due to their capable forms of online play enabled by GGPO, along with Mortal Kombat 11 and Killer Instinct, which were both developed with internal versions of rollback netcodes.

+During the 24th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences nominated Them's Fightin' Herds for "Fighting Game of the Year", which was ultimately awarded to Mortal Kombat 11 Ultimate.